rmogelberg/pls.itu.dk/Projects.md

 ### Ongoing

+-  Algebraic Effects and Guarded Recursion.
+PI: Rasmus Møgelberg, funded by DFF, 2022-2025.

+### Some past projects

 -   Type Theories for Reactive Programming.
 PI: Rasmus Møgelberg, funded by Villum Fonden, 2016-2022.

-### Some past projects

 -   ProSec - Mapping Emergency and Security Processes in the Danish Energy and Public Transport Sectors and their Dependency on ICT, joint project between ITU, Metropol, DSB and BaneDanmark, supported